BrianLevin/READ-ME-Generator/README.md

  # title
- README Generator
+ README generator

  ## Description
- To create a README Generator using node.js
+ This project self generates a README

  ## Test

  ```
- By  using the terminal
+ no tests installed
  ```

  ```
 ## install
-by using an npm package then choosing the specific package such as inquiere
+npm inquiere
  ```

 ## github
-Brian Levin
+Brian

 ## email
 bml201095@gmail.com

 ## usage
 ```
-That this README was generated using node.js
+This repo uses node to generate a README
 ```

 ## contributing

-That they can contribuate anyway they see fit
+That this repo uses node.js

 ## license